ItsAnkitPatel/ItsAnkitPatel/README.md

 ## <img src="/../AssestsBranch/Hi.gif" height="25"> Hi there friend, I’m Ankit!
 #### 🤖 Software Engineer | 💻 Programmer |

 Welcome to my Github profile!
-I'm a software engineer from India with a passion for programming.
-I'm always eager to learn new technologies, currently focusing on learning javascript. <br />
+I'm a software engineer from India who found programming daunting but very interesting enough to stick with it in my upcoming years.
+If I am not building something then you will always gonna find me learning new technologies, currently focusing on deep dive into javascript and learning good code practices plus architecture. <br />
 **My Porfolio**: <a href="https://ankit-dev-portfolio.vercel.app/" target="_blank">Live Link</a>

 ### 🔭 What's new?